inkeep/vercel-slackbot/README.md

-# Inkeep Slackbot with Node.js and Vercel
+# Custom Inkeep Slackbot with Node.js and Vercel

-This is a Slackbot you can ask questions and get answers from Inkeep.
+This is an example repo on how to deploy your own fully customizble Slackbot that uses Inkeep.

+To add the official Inkeep Slackbot to your workspace, you can instead follow these docs here [https://docs.inkeep.com/integrations/slack/community](https://docs.inkeep.com/integrations/slack/community).

 ### Environment Variables